ponchama/docs/docs/modems/modem-m64-protocol.md

 The serial communication format is 112500 8-N-1 (no hardware flow control).

-Packets sent to and received from the modem starts with 'W' and end with CR+LF.
+Packets sent to and received from the modem starts with 'W' and end with LF or CR+LF.
 The commands can be sent as a string or entered one char at a time from a terminal.
-If the delay between bytes is more than ~3 seconds the packet will time out and a malformed request (W?) will be returned.
+If the delay between bytes is more than ~2 seconds the packet will time out and a malformed request (W?) will be returned.

 The protocol can support Water Linked modems with different payload sizes and other features.
 To support any Water Linked modem the connection procedure is to: